Nebraska

 Nebraska is composed of two major land regions: the Dissected Till Plains and the Great Plains.
 The Dissected Till Plains region consists of gently rolling hills and contains the state's largest cities, Omaha and Lincoln.
 The Great Plains region, occupying most of western Nebraska, is characterized by treeless prairie.
-Nebraska has two major climatic zones.
-The eastern two-thirds of the state has a humid continental climate (Köppen climate classification Dfa); a unique warmer subtype considered "warm-temperate" exists near the southern plains, which is analogous to that in Kansas and Oklahoma, which have a predominantly humid subtropical climate.
-The Panhandle and adjacent areas bordering Colorado have a primarily semi-arid climate (Köppen BSk).
-The state has wide variations between winter and summer temperatures, variations that decrease moving south within the state.
-Violent thunderstorms and tornadoes occur primarily during spring and summer and sometimes in autumn.
-Chinook wind tends to warm the state significantly in the winter and early spring.
+Eastern Nebraska has a humid continental climate while western Nebraska is primarily semi-arid.
+The state has wide variations between winter and summer temperatures; the variations decrease in southern Nebraska.
+Violent thunderstorms and tornadoes occur primarily during spring and summer, and sometimes in autumn.
+The Chinook wind tends to warm the state significantly in the winter and early spring.

+Indigenous peoples, including Omaha, Missouria, Ponca, Pawnee, Otoe, and various branches of the Lakota (Sioux) tribes, lived in the region for thousands of years before European discovery and exploration.
+The state is crossed by many historic trails, including that of the Lewis and Clark Expedition.
+The completion of the Transcontinental Railroad through Nebraska and passage of the Homestead Acts led to rapid growth in the population of American settlers in the 1870s and 1880s and the development of a large agriculture sector for which the state is known to this day.